jbenninghoff/cluster-validation/README.md

 ----------------------------------------
 Use the stream59 benchmark to test memory performance.
 This test will take about a minute or so to run.
-It can be executed in parallel on all the cluster nodes with the command:
+It can be executed in parallel on all the cluster nodes with the clush command:

     cd /root/cluster-validation/
     clush -Ba "$PWD/pre-install/memory-test.sh | grep -e ^Func -e ^Triad" | tee memory-test.log